FROM A RURAL Village to A SUBURAN Town

 River] (Right: the wood and coal yards formerly at the site of Manchester Field and, below, the original field with its bandstand)

 Parks were not confined to the riverside.
 Though never developed for active recreation, a gift in 1913 provided for the Irving S. Palmer Field at Palmer and Middlesex streets, although it was never developed as a playground or sports field.
 Rather, the town invested, in 1917, in the land where it built tennis courts and, in 1929, a strip of land on Main Street adjacent to Wedge Pond later (1966) the site of Elliott Park.
 The most recently created public park is Bellino Park on north Main Street, dedicated in 2004.
-Several fields, such as Leonard Field, were created for school and communities sports.
+Several fields, such as Leonard Field, were created for school and community sports.

 While the population boomed and more land was divided for house lots, other areas preserved for the enjoyment of the citizenry and the protection of native species, include the conservation areas, the Town Forest, and Locke Farm.
 [Read more: Town Forest]